(Updated December 2018)

 Think about your own buying journey – did you skip by a home that does not look appealing online?
 Forget for a moment the fantastically written description of your home or how good your home really is.
 If the pictures are a turn-off, they will not be read.
 Buyers will not bother.
 Given the supply of homes on the Auckland market today, you can be sure that this will occur at a much higher frequency.

 Remember: it need not be this case – good real estate photography has never been more affordable in this day and age, with digital editing agencies a dime a dozen.
-All you need is an agent who cares, and has an eye for luxury real estate and attention to the smallest detail.
+All you need is a salesperson who cares, and has an eye for luxury real estate and attention to the smallest detail.
 There’s simply no excuse for bad photography today.

 The other thing you will notice in some marketing is a complete disregard for the importance of great descriptions of the homes both online and in the print marketing materials.